jooyounggkim/jooyounggkim.github.io/_pages/about.md

 </div>
 <!-- <div class="text" style="width:60%"> -->
 <div class="text">
 <p style="font-family:verdana">Welcome!
-I am an economist and a Visiting Assistant Professor in the Economics Department at St. Lawrence University.
-My research interests lie at the intersection of labor, urban, and health economics.
+I am a Postdoctoral Researcher at the Center for Health Economics & Policy Studies (CHEPS) at San Diego State University.
+My research interests lie at the intersection of labor, health, and urban economics.
 I hold a doctorate in economics from Syracuse University.</p>

 <!--